Back to work Coach — Case Study Fintech · Mobile App

 Expanded Coach feature with advice, reminders, and encouragement

-Expanded the Coach feature to include actionable advice, reminders, and encouragement.
+Expanded the Coach feature to include actionable advice, reminders, and encouragement messages tied to score milestones.

 Clarity, confidence,